Curve flows with a global forcing term: Introduction

 Let $\Si_0\subset\R^2$ be an embedded, smooth curve, parametrised by the embedding $X_0:\Do\to\R^2$, where $\Do\in\{\Sp,\R\}$.
 We seek a one-parameter family of maps $X:\Do\times[0,T)\to\R^2$ with $X(\,\cdot\,,0)=X_0$ satisfying the evolution equation

-for $(p,t)\in\Do\times(0,T)$, where the vector $\nnu$ is the outward pointing unit normal to the curve $\St:=X(\Do,t)$ and $\kappa$ is the curvature function.
+for $(p,t)\in\Do\times(0,T)$, where the vector $\nnu$ is the outward pointing unit normal to the curve $\St:=X(\Do,t)$, $\kappa$ is the curvature function and $T$ is th maximal time of existence.
 The global term $h$ is smooth and smoothly bounded whenever the curvature is bounded.
 For the curve shortening flow (CSF), $h\equiv0$.
 For closed curves, the enclosed area preserving curve shortening flow (APCSF) has the global term

 where $L_t=L(\St)$ is the length of the curve.
 The length preserving curve flow (LPCF) has the global term

 The total curvature of a curve $\St=X(\Do,t)$ is given by